nicschumann/mycology/README.md

 The game consists of an infinite sequence of turns.
 During each turn, you transition through the following states:

+#### Player

-**Player.** You start your turn with a certain number of clicks to spend (this is a parameter for the game.
+You start your turn with a certain number of clicks to spend (this is a parameter for the game.
 For this explanation, let's say it's 3 clicks).
 You can click on squares in the grid.
 What happens depends on what you click on.
 There are a few different types of squares in the grid:

 - `Mushrooms`
   - If you click on a garden square containing a mushroom, you harvest it, and it's removed from the garden and added to your field guide's inventory.